 * * *

+[IN ADDITION TO THE PROPOSED MODIFICATIONS TO APPENDIX V BELOW, THE CAISO ALSO INTENDS TO MAKE CONFORMING CHANGES TO APPENDIX Z OF THE CAISO TARIFF, INCLUDING THE ADDITION OF THE DEFINED TERM “ASYNCHRONOUS GENERATION FACILITY.”]

 ARTICLE 5.
 INTERCONNECTION FACILITIES ENGINEERING, PROCUREMENT, AND CONSTRUCTION

 5.4 Power System Stabilizers.
 The Interconnection Customer shall procure, install, maintain and operate Power System Stabilizers in accordance with the guidelines and procedures established by the Applicable Reliability Council and in accordance with the provisions of Section 4.6.5.1 of the CAISO Tariff.
 The CAISO reserves the right to establish reasonable minimum acceptable settings for any installed Power System Stabilizers, subject to the design and operating limitations of the Large Generating Facility.
 If the Large Generating Facility’s Power System Stabilizers are removed from service or not capable of automatic operation, the Interconnection Customer shall immediately notify the CAISO and the Participating TO and restore the Power System Stabilizers to operation as soon as possible and in accordance with the Reliability Management System Agreement in Appendix G. The CAISO shall have the right to order the reduction in output or disconnection of the Large Generating Facility if the reliability of the CAISO Controlled Grid would be adversely affected as a result of improperly tuned Power System Stabilizers.
-The requirements of this Article 5.4 shall not apply to wind generators of the induction type.
+The requirements of this Article 5.4 shall not apply to Asynchronous Generating Facilities.

 * * *